Strategie, Ethik und Organisation

 Stimmberechtigte Mitglieder:

-- Bart Ouvry, Director RMCA, Vice-Chairman
+- Bart Ouvry, Director RMCA, Vice-Chair

-- Michel Van Camp, Director RBINS, Vice-Chairman
+- Michel Van Camp, Director RBINS, Vice-Chair

 - Claude Bragard, Université de Louvain-La-Neuve